-Representing the grand tradition of the old Russian piano school Nelly Akopian-Tamarina is a connoisseur’s artist from a bygone era, a musician of discernment excelling in a repertory for which she has received the highest international recognition.
+Born in Moscow, the Russian pianist Nelly Akopian-Tamarina carries on an illustrious line of Russian Romanticism going back to Anton Rubinstein and Liszt.
+A connoisseurs’ artist from a bygone era, excelling in repertory for which she has received the highest international recognition.